fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

     if (isVisitorsError(err)) {
       if (err.code === 429) {
         // VisitorsError429 type

+        // You can also access raw response console.log(err.response);

         retryLater(err.retryAfter); // this function needs to be implemented on your side } else {
         console.log('error: ', err.error);